rustfs/docs.rustfs.com/docs/features/s3-compatibility/index.md

 Cloud-native applications use the S3 API to communicate with object storage.
 But not all S3 compatibility is the same - many object storage vendors only support a small subset of overall functionality - which can cause application failures.
 Others claim comprehensive coverage, but their proprietary software or device models limit this claim, as only a small portion of applications, hardware, and software are tested.

-RustFS's uniqueness lies in its ability to support its S3 compatibility claims.
+What sets RustFS apart is its proven track record of S3 compatibility.
 We have tens of thousands of customers and open-source users, and our S3 API compatibility is the most widely tested and implemented in the world - covering millions of hardware, software, and application combinations.
 RustFS releases software weekly, and any defects in the S3 API are immediately reported by the community and corrected by RustFS.

-There are rumors that even Amazon uses RustFS to test third-party S3 compatibility.

 The most comprehensive support for the S3 API means applications can leverage data stored in RustFS on any hardware, any location, and any cloud.
 Developers are free to innovate and iterate, confident that RustFS will never break versions.